iOS 11 to Bring Do Not Disturb While Driving

 To turn on Do Not Disturb While Driving manually, Apple provides an optional button in Control Center, though it’s not present by default.
 To add that button to Control Center, go to Settings > Control Center > Customize.
 (I’ll cover the new Control Center in detail in my upcoming “Take Control of iOS 11.”)

 While Do Not Disturb While Driving is enabled, you can’t do much with your iPhone.
 You’ll see only a single notification, informing you that the feature is on.
 To disable the feature, tap that notification and choose either “I’m Not Driving” or “Disable Do Not Disturb While Driving.”
 Alternatively, if you’re a passenger, you can press the Home button and tap “I’m Not Driving.”
-But that’s about it: once Do Not Disturb While Driving is on, not only will not your iPhone not receive notifications, you also can’t access the Home screen, Widget screen, Control Center, or camera.
+But that’s about it: once Do Not Disturb While Driving is on, not only will your iPhone not receive notifications, you also can’t access the Home screen, Widget screen, Control Center, or camera.
 Oddly enough, you can activate Siri by pressing and holding the Home button, but the hands-free Hey Siri feature doesn’t work.

 However, if you start audio playback before starting your trip, you can still control that with the Lock screen media controls.
 Turn-by-turn directions will also work normally — Google Maps as audio-only directions, while Apple’s Maps app offers Lock screen visuals in addition to audio directions.
 But if you need to make any adjustments while driving, you’ll have to turn off Do Not Disturb While Driving.